chri-miche/sta-exam/typst/slides.typ

 #slide(
   title: [Critique to LOCAL]
 )[
-  #warning[Graph can be really large]
+  - #smallcaps[Gather-All] assumes that messages size is *unbounded*

+  #warning[Requires to send the whole graph in one message]
-  - In a real world setting, it is not always possible to send arbitrary large messages
+  - It is not always possible to send arbitrary large messages
-  - We'd like to lift this assumption
+    - Heavy ones may be "sharded"
+  - We provide an upper bound for message size
-    - Messages need to be reasonably #formal-def[small] ]
+    - Messages need to be reasonably #emph[small]
+    - Large messages will require more rounds to be sent ]

 #slide(